iceexplorer/debian_ubuntu_simplify/README.md

 # Simplify your life as a Debian or Ubuntu user
 In this repo, you will find scripts to make your Linux experience more easy.
 Based on all the mistakes I have made, and continue to make, after 20 years of working with Debian and Ubuntu in "real life" (So... no, it is not just you ;)

+Most of my machines are servers, many of them with GUI (Graphical User Interface) and a lot of them with only CLI (Command Line Interface).

 The scripts are mainly tested on Debian, but also on Ubuntu.
 It may also happen that the scripts will work well on other Debian-based systems (such as Ubuntu).
 Please give feedback on what distros these scripts might be useful on (I only do Debian and some Ubuntu`s for fun).

 # Debian and Ubuntu Setup Scripts Repository